 Last week my concentrated focus communicating back and forth toward the updated design items for the Blog also combined with trying to beat the winter photography clock, which means during the shorter days photographing all food photos by about 3:30 pm when I pick up the J-Dude at the Bus Stop.
 In my haste, I prepped, cooked and photographed the peppers and mushrooms realizing after the six-year-old neighbor boys gang left playing at the house as the dark began to set in that I had forgot to add the red onions.
 The peppers, mushrooms, and red onions all get sauteed together in this recipe.
 Yes, the recipe is flexible, but the real key and important tip to this dish in bringing all of the flavors alive and blending together is the once purple then dark brownish black oval treasure of singular stature, please do not forget the Kalamata Olives.

-Add a little olive oil to cover a medium size saute pan.
-Saute together the pieces of red, green, and yellow peppers, the quartered mushrooms, and crescent shaped red onion slices until all of the ingredients are softened.
-If using capers, add in the chopped capers near the end of cooking the pepper mixture and stir throughout.
-When the Pepper mixture is cooked transfer to another plate.
-If using chicken, wipe out the saute pan and add in a little more olive oil to cover the pan and saute the chicken pieces on both sides until golden colored being careful not to crowd the pan.
-As chicken is done transfer to a platter.
+- Add olive oil to medium size saute pan.
+Saute together the pieces of red, green, and yellow peppers, the quartered mushrooms, and red onion, until softened, about five minutes, stir in capers.
+Transfer softened vegetable mixture to a bowl.
+Wipe out the saute pan, add two tablespoons olive oil and saute the chicken pieces on both sides until golden colored, transfer to a platter.
 In a large cast iron enameled pot, add in enough olive oil to cover the bottom of the pot.
-Cook chopped garlic for a minute or so on very low heat until softened, then stir the tomato paste into the pot with the garlic.
-Then add in the garlic powder and oregano, stir, then add in red wine and cook until red wine reduces.
-If you prefer not to use the red wine you can alternatively fill your empty tomato paste can with water and add to the tomato paste mixture.
-When the wine is reduced, or, if using water, the tomato paste and water are well blended together, add in the pepper mixture, and, if using chicken, add the chicken pieces to the pot and stir together.
+Cook chopped garlic for a minute or so on very low heat until softened, then stir the tomato paste into the pot with the garlic, sprinkle in the garlic powder and oregano, stir, pour in red wine and cook until red wine reduces.
+When the wine is reduced add in the pepper mixture, and the chicken pieces, stir together.
 Pour in the jar of Tomato Sauce and stir throughout.
-Heat mixture to hot before reducing to a simmer then add in the chopped Kalamata Olives, stirring through then continuing to simmer on the lowest heat for about twenty minutes until all of the flavors have developed together.
+Heat mixture to hot, reduce to a simmer, add in the chopped Kalamata Olives, stirring through then continuing to simmer on the lowest heat for about twenty minutes until all of the flavors have developed together.
 Cook Rigatoni.
-When Rigatoni is cooked, drained, and salted stir Rigatoni into sauce mixture and stir constantly for one or two minutes until ingredients mix thoroughly together.
-Pour into a serving dish and top with fresh grated Parmesan Cheese.
+When Rigatoni is cooked, drained, and salted stir Rigatoni into sauce mixture, stir constantly for one or two minutes until ingredients mix thoroughly together.
+Stir in salt and pepper, check seasoning to taste.
+Place into a serving dish and top with fresh grated Parmesan Cheese.
 Serve steaming hot.